A lawyer needs to help shoulder the load. This means reliability, accessibility, and a readiness to take on and tackle

 In wills and estates David offers sensitive assistance to executors and personal representatives working through complex administrations, beneficiaries mounting challenges to unfair distributions, clients facing guardianship, powers of attorney and trusteeship disputes, and capacity, undue influence, will interpretation and validity issues.

 David has appeared before all levels of court in Nova Scotia and Prince Edward Island, along with the Federal Court, Federal Court of Appeal and many administrative tribunals.
 He also has extensive experience with alternative dispute resolution and mediation, and recommends these avenues whenever appropriate.

-He holds membership in the Nova Scotia Barristers’ Society, the Canadian Bar Association, and Ad Idem / the Canadian Media Lawyers Association.
-Effective September 1, 2019 David joins the CBA's national Entertainment, Media and Communications Section Executive.
-He is past-chair of the CBA Nova Scotia branch’s Legislation and Law Reform Committee, and a member of the Halifax organizing committee for the 2011 Canadian Legal Congress.
+He is an active member of the Nova Scotia Barristers’ Society, the Canadian Bar Association, and Ad Idem / the Canadian Media Lawyers Association.
+David is recognized in the "Best Lawyers" poll for insurance law, media and dafamation law, and commercial leasing disputes.
 At home David volunteers as a Scouter with the 36th Halifax Scout Troop.
-He brings his blues harp and guitar to the firm’s annual participation in the March of Dimes Battle of the Bands.
+He plays guitar and harmonica in the firm’s annual entry in the March of Dimes Battle of the Bands.